Bridging Graph Position Encodings for Transformers with Weighted Graph-Walking Automata: Experiments

-The results are shown in the first column of \cref{table:graph-performance}.
-We see that GAPE achieves a higher BLEU score than every other graph PE and very nearly matches the original sinusoidal PEs of \citet{vaswani-attention}, empirically confirming \cref{proposition:sinusoidal-pe} and establishing GAPE as a generalization of sinusoidal PEs.
-Further, despite previous speculations on the connection between eigenvectors of the cycle graph Laplacian and the sinusoidal encodings, LAPE, LAPE$_{\text{10K}}$, and SA underperform, casting doubt on suggestions that these PEs are generalizations of the sinusoidal encodings from the original Transformer.
-SPD+C performs surprisingly poorly despite its shortest path distance embedding being closely related to the relative PE by \citet{shaw-etal-2018-self, Huang2019MusicTG}.
-However, it makes sense that the degree embedding is of little use since there are only two degree types in the path graph: one to denote the beginning and end of the sentence, and another to represent the positions of all other tokens.
+Surprisingly, SPD+C performs poorly despite its shortest path distance encoding being closely related to the relative PE by \citet{shaw-etal-2018-self, Huang2019MusicTG}.
+However, it makes sense that the degree encoding is of little use since there are only two degree types in the path graph: one to denote the beginning and end of the sentence, and another to represent the positions of all other tokens.
 Under the degree encoding, no two tokens' positions between the start and end tokens are distinguishable.